 Apply online now.

-Thank you for your interest in our brief-residency MFA in Writing Program!
+Thank you for your interest in our low-residency MFA in Writing Program!

-Complete information about the program is available on this website.
-This page tell you how to apply to the program.
-See the menu to the right for more information or begin your reading from our homepage, which is here: www.spalding.edu/mfa.
+Complete information about the Spalding low-residency MFA program is available on this website.
+This page tells you how to apply to the program.
+If you haven’t already seen our About Us page, you may want to begin there.
+The menu offers other options for information.
+Our homepage is here: www.spalding.edu/mfa.

 The formal application consists of